What is garden leave in the UK?

-When an employee decides to leave employment or where the employer decides that the employee should leave, the business might want to stop the employee from performing their regular duties immediately.
-However, at the same time, they might want to retain the employee for the notice period, typically requiring them to stay at home, to keep them away from a competitor for as long as possible.
-This is known as placing the employee on garden leave.
+Garden leave is part of employment law where a business wants to stop an employee from performing their regular duties immediately if they are planning to leave or be dismissed.
+At the same time, the company might want to retain the employee on garden leave for the notice period - typically requiring them to stay at home – keeping them away from a competitor for as long as possible.

-Having an express garden leave clause in the employment contract may help deter a competitor from poaching employees in the first place and may also increase the employer's bargaining position with any disaffected employees.
+Having an express garden leave clause in the employment contract may help deter a competitor from poaching employees in the first place.
+It may also increase the employer's bargaining position with any disaffected employees.

 Can the business place the employee on garden leave?

 If a business wants to put an employee on garden leave, it is helpful to be able to rely on express contractual provisions within the employment contract.
 For example:

 - A right to withdraw the employee's duties and exclude them from the premises will prevent the employee from resigning and claiming constructive dismissal when placed on garden leave.